-Tax-deductible costs are generally the costs that are born with the intention of generating taxable revenue.
+Tax-deductible costs are generally the costs that are borne with the intention of generating taxable revenue.
 Some expenses, however, are not tax-deductible.

-Interest payable is fully deductible, except for late-payment and unpaid interest due to the tax authorities and adjustments in respect of interest due to related parties.
+Interest payable is fully deductible, except for late-payment and unpaid interest due to the tax authorities and related parties and adjustments in respect of interest due to related parties.